Empowering Minds

 Meet Dr. David Sequeira

-Dr. David Sequeira, a United States citizen since 1975, was born in Nakuru (Kenya), East Africa, and attended high school in Goa, India (old Portuguese colony), where his parents were from His A.A. is from St. Francis de Sales College, Nagpur, and his B.Ph. is from Papal Athaneum, Poona, both in India.
+Dr. David Sequeira, a United States citizen since 1975, was born in Nakuru (Kenya), East Africa, and attended high school in Goa, India (old Portuguese colony).
+His A.A. is from St. Francis de Sales College, Nagpur, and his B.Ph. is from Papal Athenaeum, Poona, both in India.

-Dr. Sequeira went on to earn his S.T.L. licensate in theology at Catholic University of Fribourg, Switzerland; his M.A. at Loyola Marymount University, Los Angeles; and his Ph.D. in clinical and social psychology at Wright Institute of Los Angeles.
-He stayed on in southern California, where he now lives and works as a clinical psychologist.
+He went on to earn his S.T.L. licensate in theology at the Catholic University of Fribourg, Switzerland; his M.A. at Loyola Marymount University, Los Angeles; and his Ph.D. in clinical and social psychology at Wright Institute of Los Angeles.
+He stayed on in Southern California, where he lives and works as a clinical psychologist.

 Discover the Book